JordiLara/ITACADEMY-7.0-React-Redux-Context-API/README.md

 - There are 12 superheroes hardcoded, but you can search for more, using the search bar and different filters.
 - There is a page to register but it's only working for testing purposes.
 - Enjoy!
-- An API key should be needed to get more hero info request (check 'Getting Started').
+- An API key must be needed to request more superhero info (check 'Getting Started').

 **Getting Started:** 🔧